Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 There are two ways to add Lights to your Scene.
 You can create a new Light [GameObject](https://docs.unity3d.com/Manual/class-GameObject.html), or you can add a Light component to an existing GameObject.

-To create a new Light Gameobject:
+To create a new Light GameObject:

 1. In the Unity Editor, go to **GameObject > Light**
 2. Select the Light type you want to add.

-Unity creates a new GameObject and attaches a Light component, as well as another High Definition Render Pipeline (HDRP) component: **HD Additional Light Data**.
-Unity places the new Light GameObject into your Scene, centered on your current view in the Scene window.
+Unity creates a new GameObject and attaches a Light component, and another High Definition Render Pipeline (HDRP) component: **HD Additional Light Data**.
+Unity places the new Light GameObject into your Scene, centered on your current view in the Scene view.

 To add a Light component to an existing GameObject: